paulbarryca/devdays/README.md

 # devdays
-general project for handling devdays
+General project for mentoring and extreme programming for dev days